Yasen-class submarine: History

 On 26 July 2013 the third submarine, named Novosibirsk, was laid down.

 On 30 December 2013, Severodvinsk was handed over to the Russian Navy.
 The flag-raising ceremony was held on 17 June 2014 marking its introduction into the Russian Navy.

 In October 2014, one of the U.S. Navy's top submarine officers, Rear Admiral Dave Johnson, the Naval Sea Systems Command's program executive officer (PEO) for submarines, said "We'll be facing tough potential opponents.
 One only has to look at the Severodvinsk, Russia's version of a nuclear guided missile submarine (SSGN).
 I am so impressed with this ship that I had Carderock build a model from unclassified data".

 According to 60 Minutes, unnamed Pentagon officials claimed that Severodvinsk on her maiden deployment "slipped into the Atlantic Ocean and for weeks evaded all of the attempts to find her" in the summer 2018.

 Kazan was rumoured to be active, along with five other nuclear submarines, in the northern Atlantic in spring 2020.
 However, she may actually have been on sea trials since she was reported commissioned in May 2021.

-On 4 October 2021, Severodvinsk performed two test launches of Zircon missile, from surfaced and underwater position.
-The launches were performed from White to Barents Sea and were successful.
+On October 4, 2021, Severodvinsk performed two test launches of Zircon missile, from surfaced and underwater position.
+The launches were performed from the White Sea to the Barents Sea and were successful.